-We are glad to inform that the MP state government has conferred "Madhya Pradesh Gaurav Samman" on Parivaar and the award was given by Hon.
+The MP state government has conferred "Madhya Pradesh Gaurav Samman" on Parivaar and the award was given by Hon.
 Governor and the Chief Minister on 7th November, 2022 for exceptional work in the field of health and nutrition.

 Synergy with other Organisations